 There are many parallels between electricity as a technology disruptor and what is now possible from the IIoT and advanced computing technologies.
 Manufacturers can now leverage vast amounts of data to gain insights and manage operations processes in different ways – previously not considered possible.
 The first stage of today’s digital transformation has been to simply replace components of an existing operating architecture.
 The next stage is to rethink how to better manufacture new products with greater value, for less cost.

 Smart devices that operate anywhere are now empowering manufacturers to rethink the way they operate and maintain their facilities just as electricity did over 125 years ago.
-Where are you at with your digital transformation – still in stage 1, or have you moved on to exploring new ways to grow your business or product suite?
+Where are you at with your business transformation – still in stage 1, or have you moved on to exploring new ways to grow your business or product suite?
 Will your manufacturing applications be able to support this new model or are they built assuming that the CIM pyramid will stand as long as the real ones have?

 Dan Miklovic is the founder and principal analyst at Lean Manufacturing Research, LLC.
 He has a wealth of experience as an end-user, software vendor, consultant, and market research analyst.
 He led a plant applications development and implementation team at Weyerhaeuser, was a process system engineer at Scott Paper, led the network design team at a large engineering firm serving the pulp & paper and mining industries.
 His industry analyst experience includes roles at Gartner, Sustainable Collaborations Group, and LNS Research.
 He is currently a member of The Analyst Syndicate.
 He has authored dozens of articles, contributed to several engineering handbooks, authored a text on industrial networking, and was a co-host of World Business Review, a TV program seen on public television, CNBC, and other outlets.